saloum45/saloum45/README.md

 - 📫 How to reach me **saloumfall45@gmail.com**

-- ⚡ Fun fact : **Someone's opinion of you doesn't have to become your reality.**
+- ⚡ Pife philosophy : **Someone's opinion of you doesn't have to become your reality.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">